perokvist/MicroServices.Lab.StarterKit/readme.md

 1.2 Download publishing info
 1.3 Setup info for your project

-2. The Queue need a connection
+2. The Queue needs a connection
 2.1 In setup, configure your connection

 3. Register the service